Short thoughts, work in progress, lessons learned, & the occasional personal update.

 Let’s use one of my personal clients’ websites as an example.
 I have been maintaining the Flor and Order website since its launch in 2021.
 As their web manager, it is my responsibility to keep their website updated and well-maintained to ensure their site proper functionality.

 Remember that maintaining your website should be an ongoing commitment rather than a one-time effort.
 This is why it is the first item on this list because as a website manager, we always ensure that we maintain and monitor our clients’ websites to keep it running smoothly.
+Actually, I wrote a post about what will happen if you stop maintaining your WordPress website.
+Feel free to check that one out too!

 2. Security and Backups Management